polterguy/phosphorusfive/plugins/p5.web/README.md

 Normally, you will only update a single widget's properties though.
 But for those rare occassions, where you for instance wish to update the CSS class of multiple widgets in one go, being able to do such in a single go, is a nifty feature.

-Notice, you can use *[set-widget-property]* to set a property which does not previously exist on your widget.
+Notice, you can use **[set-widget-property]** to set a property which does not previously exist on your widget.
 This will simply add the property.
-You can also use the *[delete-widget-property]* event to entirely delete a property or attribute from your widget.
-A widget with a null value in a property, still actually have the property.
+You can also use the **[delete-widget-property]** event to entirely delete a property or attribute from your widget.
+A widget with a null value in a property, still actually has the property.
 Its value is simply null.
-This is necessary to be able to render HTML5 attributes such as "controls" on a video element, etc. Hence, you cannot supply a null value to remove a widget's attribute using *[set-widget-property]*.
+This is necessary to be able to render HTML5 attributes such as _"controls"_ or _"disabled"_ on an element.
+Hence, you cannot supply a null value to remove a widget's attribute using **[set-widget-property]**.

-You can also change a widget's visibility using the *[set-widget-property]* Active Event.
+You can also change a widget's visibility using the **[set-widget-property]** Active Event.
 But these types of properties cannot be removed.
 Only attributes rendered to the client as HTML attributes can be removed.
+You _cannot_ change a widget's **[parent]**, **[after]**, **[before]**, or **[position]** after it has been created.

 Hint!
-There is also an event called *[p5.web.widgets.property.list]*, which returns a list of _all_ properties, for one or more specified widget(s).
+There is also an event called **[p5.web.widgets.property.list]**, which returns a list of _all_ properties, for one or more specified widget(s).
 This
 Active Event can either be given an expression, leading to multiple IDs, or a constant, showing the properties of only one widget at the time.

 ### Retrieving an entire hierarchy of widget properties

 Sometimes, you wish to retrieve every single widget property, recursively, from some specified root widget.
-For these occassions, you have the *[p5.web.widgets.properties.get]* Active Event (plural form).
+For these occassions, you have the **[p5.web.widgets.properties.get]** Active Event (plural form).
 This Active Event will return all properties of the requested name(s), below one or more specified root widget.
 To see all form element values for instance, in your form, in one go, you could use something like this for instance.

 ```
 p5.web.widgets.properties.get:cnt
   value
 ```

-The above is actually a "Ninja trick" to serialize all form elements from some specified parent widget recursively.
+The above is actually a _"Ninja trick"_ to serialize all form elements from some specified parent widget recursively.

 ### Changing and retrieving a widget's Ajax events dynamically